AceDataCloud/SunoAPI/README.md

 If you are not logged in or registered, you will be automatically redirected to the login page inviting you to register and log in.
 After logging in or registering, you will be automatically returned to the current page.

-There will be a free quota granted upon the first application, allowing you to use the API for free.
+There will be a free quota offered upon the first application, allowing you to use the API for free.

 ### Basic Usage